TablePress/TablePress/readme.md

 After that you might want to change the styling of the table.
 You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.

-You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by checking the appropriate options on the "Edit table" screen.
+You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by checking the appropriate options on a table's "Edit" screen.

 ## Acknowledgements